tieeeeen1994/VFES_UnofficialB41Finish/README.md

 - Add Packs, Cases and Crates for the new ammunition introduced by the mod.
 - Modified loot tables so that Packs, Cases and Crates for ammo introduced by the mod spawn in the world.

-## TODO
+- Added VSS shooting sound using the same sound as MP5SD.
 - Modify loot table so that it matches the original VFE.
-The loot table is very limited in VFE - S.T.A.L.K.E.R.
-Pack.
+Every gun from "VFE - S.T.A.L.K.E.R Pack" should be able to spawn in the world now.